Social Services Community Health Worker

 - Schedules and completes initial assessment, develops a patient-centric plan of care and schedules follow-up within specified timeframes

-- Telephonic or face to face contact with high risk patients of all ages to conduct a Care Needs Screening
+- Initiates telephonic or face-to-face contact with high risk patients of all ages to conduct a Care Needs Screening

-- Evaluate Care Needs Screening responses and make appropriate referrals to internal care management programs or to external resources.
+- Evaluates Care Needs Screening responses and makes appropriate referrals to internal care management programs or to external resources.

 - Records and monitors the participants’ progress toward goals within specific timeframes

-- Collaborate with youth and family service agencies at the local, county and state level including but not limited to schools, special education services, DCFS, family court systems.
+- Collaborates with youth and family service agencies at the local, county and state level including but not limited to schools, special education services, DCF, family court systems.

 - Clearly documents all activities in the patient record